So his master said, ‘Go out into the country lanes and behind the hedges and urge anyone you find to come, so that the house will be full.

 Are you new to our family, or have you been with us for a while and have new contact information?
 Either way, we have an easy way to help you get connected!
 You can fill out a physical connection card located above the tithe box, or you can fill one online here.

-By: Julie Ackerman Link - Our Daily Bread
+By: Mike Whittmer - Our Daily Bread